joseorpa/openshift-ovn-kubernetes-log-debug/README.md

-# Kubernetes OVN ConfigMap Generator
+# Openshift ovn kubernetes log debug setter

 This Python script dynamically generates a Kubernetes `ConfigMap` to override environment variables for OVN-Kubernetes components.
 It can target all nodes in a cluster or be filtered to only include nodes running specific pods.